StingrayCZ/Plastic-Part-of-Drill/README.md

 # Plastic part of drill
 This sample shows possibilities of basic modeling and creating a drawing in SolidWorks.
-For concretely description this model is A hand-held corded electric drill.

 <div align="left">
 	<img width="500" height="350" src="DrillOnPicture.PNG" alt="Awesome">
 </div>